ralucaa/PSD3/README.md

 ========

 - Login at: http://serengeti.uk.to/phpmyadmin/
-- Username: psd3 Password: teamk
+- Username: root Password: teamk

 Details
 =======
-We will use CSV files to mock the database in our prototypes.
+We were going to use CSV files to mock the database in our prototypes, but on Thursday decided it would be less work to change to a real MySQL database.